NipunSGeeTH/InspireView-Image-View-And-Download-APK/README.md

 ## 🚀 Usage

-1. Open the app and browse through the collection of nature images. 🌳
+1. Open the app and browse through the collection of beauty images. 🌳
 2. Tap on an image to view it in high quality.
 3. Use the download button to save the image to your gallery. 📂